Skip to Content Top

 DUI

-Tulsa DUI Attorney
+DUI Attorney Tulsa

-Aggressive & Effective DUI Defense in Oklahoma
+Aggressive & Effective DUI Defense in Tulsa, Oklahoma

-Driving under the influence (DUI) is a serious criminal offense in Oklahoma, as it is in all other states.
-In Oklahoma, DUI is an “enhanceable” offense, which means the penalties can increase if you have one or more prior DUI convictions on your record.
+Driving under the Influence (DUI) is a serious criminal offense in Oklahoma, as it is in all other states.
+In Oklahoma, DUI is an "enhanceable" offense, meaning the penalties can increase if you have one or more prior DUI convictions on your record.
 If you are facing DUI charges, you could be looking at a lengthy license suspension, costly fines, and even jail time.
 In addition, a DUI conviction will result in a criminal record, which can have a lasting impact on your personal and professional life.

 Call (918) 212-5359 or online today to request a free initial consultation with our DUI defense attorney in Tulsa.